Christian Yelich Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies rank 21st in baseball in home runs surrendered (39 total, 1.3 per game).
+- Rockies pitchers combine to rank 19th in baseball in home runs allowed (39 total, 1.3 per game).

-- Freeland makes the start for the Rockies, his seventh of the season.
-He is 2-3 with a 4.32 ERA and 21 strikeouts in 33 1/3 innings pitched.
+- Seabold makes his first start of the season for the Rockies.

-- The left-hander last appeared on Saturday against the Arizona Diamondbacks, when he tossed six innings, allowing three earned runs while giving up five hits.
+- The 27-year-old right-hander has pitched in relief seven times this season.

 © 2023 Data Skrive.
 All rights reserved.